tyayers/apigee-x-quickstart/docs/tf-tutorial.md

 cd terraform
 terraform init
 ```
+Click the arrow above to copy this into your shell and run the command.

 This will set the correct org policies that Apigee needs for a typical demo or test environment.